globalsmile/Customer-Risk-Analysis/README.md

 # Data Visualization

-Data visualization for the datasets was done in 3 folds using Microsoft Power BI Desktop:
+Data visualization for the dataset was done in 3 folds using Microsoft Power BI Desktop:

 -  The `Welcome` Page: Shows recommendations and a short insight on the report
 -  The `Churn` Page: Shows the churn dashboad containing # of customers at risk, # of Tech Tickets, # of Admin Ticket, Yearly Charges, Monthly charges, Demographics, e.t.c